-The trial, designed by MD Anderson researchers after a number of retrospective or small, single-arm studies hinted at potential impact, applied to patients with metastatic non-small cell lung cancer who had three or fewer metastastic tumors.
+The trial, designed by MD Anderson researchers after a number of retrospective or small, single-arm studies hinted at potential impact, applied to patients with metastatic non-small cell lung cancer who had three or fewer metastatic tumors.

-After receiving frontline chemotherapy or targeted therapy, patients who did not progress on those treatments were randomized to either have their metastates aggressively treated with surgery or radiation, with or without chemotherapy, or to standard-of-care chemotherapy or observation.
+After receiving frontline chemotherapy or targeted therapy, patients who did not progress on those treatments were randomized to either have their metastases aggressively treated with surgery or radiation, with or without chemotherapy, or to standard-of-care chemotherapy or observation.

 At 38.8 months of follow-up, the median overall survival of patients receiving the consolidative therapy was 41.2 months, compared to 17 months for those receiving standard of care.

 “The overall survival difference was even larger than we expected based on our earlier findings of a significant advantage in progression-free survival,” said principal investigator Daniel Gomez, M.D., associate professor of Radiation Oncology at MD Anderson.
 “Forty-one months is a survival time longer than typically observed for patients with metastatic disease.”

 “These results present a strong signal for the benefit of radiation and surgery for these patients,” Gomez said.
 “However, particularly because the trial was initiated prior to the use of immunotherapy in lung cancer, the findings are being validated in multiple, larger clinical trials, such as the LONESTAR study at our institution.”